 “You are one sly person.”

 “I was just being safe.
-You know how deals can go sour.”
-Though Kiyro felt that M2 was actually was more cunning than him on taking information noticeably.
+But, you know how deals can go sour.”
+However, Kiyro felt that M2 was more cunning than him in taking information noticeably.

 “I understand perfectly.
 I would’ve done the same.”